-And here also was Baal's opportunity to eclipse the name of his former ally, Osiris and replace it with a name associated with Creator or King of the Gods.
-Later, he also assumed the Greek Zeus, also dubbed King of the Gods.
+And here also was Baal's opportunity to eclipse the name of his former ally, Osiris and replace it with a name associated with Creator or King of the Gods, as he also did with the later Greeks and their Zeus, also dubbed King of the Gods.

 The deities, Amun and Re only became prominent in combined form in the New Kingdom, but they existed long before then.
-Amun being known as a God of Air and associated with the breath of life and fertility (Aries) now became combined with the attributes of Re, as Creator God and Father of the Gods.
-In the New Kingdom, Amun, then as Amun-Re, was depicted in form of a man with a beard on a throne, thus becoming known as King of the Gods under the inspiration of Baal.
-Since, Baal also appropriated the name of Zeus, it is not surprising then that these two, Amun and Zeus, later became known as the same God:
+Amun, having long been known as a God of Air and associated with the breath of life and fertility (Aries), now became combined with the attributes of Re, as Creator God and Father of the Gods.
+In the New Kingdom, Amun / Amun-Re was depicted in the form of a man with a beard on a throne, thus becoming known as King of the Gods under the inspiration of Baal, who had also appropriated the name of De'yus, which the Greeks pronounced Zeus.
+These two, Amun and Zeus, later became known as the same God: